 YouTube Gaming on Thursday ramped up its challenge to Amazon-owned Twitch by adding streamed play of mobile games and a new subscription option.

-The new application lets people stream from Android-powered gadgets, tapping into cameras to display players’ faces in small frames on screens with game play.
+The new application lets people stream from Android-powered gadgets, tapping into cameras to display players’ faces with gameplay in small frames on screens.

-“Every day, games are played while waiting for the bus, riding the subway, or lounging on the couch – but what about live streaming your mobile game-play?”
-YouTube product manager Barbara Macdonald wrote in a blog post.
+“Games are played while waiting for the bus, riding the subway, or lounging on the couch – but what about life streaming your mobile gameplay?”
+Yogameplayduct manager Barbara Macdonald wrote in a blog post.

-“Users can now record and live stream mobile game-play on-the-go directly from Android devices using Mobile Capture on YouTube Gaming.”
+“Users can now record and live stream mobile gameplay on-thgameplayectly from Android devices using Mobile Capture on YouTube Gaming.”

-It remained to be seen how many people are interested in watching play of casual games that dominate play on smartphones and tablets.
+It remains to be seen how many people are interested in watching casual games that dominate space on smartphones and tablets.

-The amount of time spent watching game-related video and live streams of play at YouTube totals more than 144 billion minutes each month, according to the Google-owned service.
+According to the Google-owned service, the time spent watching game-related videos and live streams of play on YouTube totals more than 144 billion minutes each month.

-YouTube Gaming also improved ways to find and watch videos that might be of interest, or save snippets for later viewing.
+YouTube Gaming also improved ways to find and watch videos that might interest or save snippets for later viewing.